A blog by Ronny Allan

 About Ronny Allan

 I was diagnosed with Stage IV Neuroendocrine Cancer in 2010.
 I know the power of peer support and the help that is available in cancer support groups.
-Today I run my own support group helping thousands of Neuroendocrine Cancer patients throughout the world.
-It’s still growing and to the best of my knowledge, there isn’t one with more members.
+Today I run my own support group trying to help thousands of Neuroendocrine Cancer patients throughout the world.
+I frequently hear stories of hope and inspiration but sometimes some terrible diagnostic dilemmas.

 You may not have the same cancer as I do but please join a cancer support group for your type, whether this is a local face to face or an online type, e.g. Facebook or other system.
 There is always someone to help, even if it’s just to listen to your story.
 You may wish to Like or Follow one of my public Facebook pages where I talk about how I live with Stage IV cancer and try to live the best life I can with my wife and family (you may also like my travel pictures!).
 Click here to find this page.